Sudipta0102/Sudipta0102/README.md

 - 👋 Hi, I’m @Sudipta0102
-- 👀 I’m interested in
+- 👀 I’m interested in Flask, Machine learning
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...